-Grade Level Admission Transfer UIREMENTS TABLE FOR GRADUATE PROGRAMS Other requirements Grade Level Index Admission Other requirements maex 2.70 Index 4.77 All Master's 2.50 points GPA 2.50 1.
+Admission Transfer UIREMENTS TABLE FOR GRADUATE PROGRAMS Other requirements Grade Level Other requirements Index Admission Index All Master's 2.50 points GPA 2.50 1.
 Have a bachelor's degree from an accredited institution recognized by Degrees in Minimum 6 the US Department of Education or by an official agency from the Business approved credits country of origin.
-Administration Minimum Grade Online students must have computer literacy and a valid e-mail address. В 3.
-Meet all general admission and transfer requirements.
-Master Degree 3.00 points GPA 3.00 Have a bachelor's degree from an accredited institution recognized by in Education with - Minimum 6 the US Department of Education or by an official agency from the major in approved credits country of origin.
-Educational Minimum Grade 2.
+Administration Minimum Grade 2.
+Online students must have computer literacy and a valid e-mail В address.
+3. Meet all general admission and transfer requirements.
+Master Degree in 3 00 points GPA 3.00 Have a bachelor's degree from an accredited institution recognized by Education with 3.00 points Minimum 6 the US Department of Education or by an official agency from the approved credits country of origin. specialty in Educational approved credits Minimum Grade 2.
 Two letters of recommendation from professors or other professionals.
-Leadership В 3.
+B 3.
 Interview with the Program Director or Academic Dean.
-Leadership D 4.
+Leadership В 4.
 Online students must have computer literacy and a valid email address.
 5. Meet all general admission and transfer requirements.
 Master's Degrees 2.50 points GPA 2.50 1.
-Have a bachelor's degree from an accredited institution recognized by in Education in: Minimum 6 the US Department of Education or by an official agency from the Curriculum / approved credits country of origin.
-2. Two letters of recommendation from professors or other professionals.
-Assessment and Minimum Grade 3.
-Interview with the Program Director or Academic Dean.
-Effectiveness В 4.
+Have a bachelor's degree from an accredited institution recognized by in Education with Minimum 6 the US Department of Education or by an official agency from the specialty in: approved credits country of origin.
+Curriculum / Minimum Grade 2.
+Two letters of recommendation from professors or other professionals.
+Assessment and В 3.
+Interview with the Program Director or Academic Dean.4.
 Online students must have computer literacy and a valid email address.
-5. Meet all general admission and transfer requirements.
+Effectiveness 5.
+Meet all general admission and transfer requirements.
 Have a bachelor's degree in Information Technology, Computer Sciences or other technology related bachelor's degree from an accredited institution recognized by the US Department of GPA 2.50 Education or by an official agency from the country of origin.
 Master's Degree Minimum 6 2.
-If the bachelor degree in non-technology related, student must have in Information 2.50 points approved credits completed at least one (1) course in each of the following three areas Technology Minimum Grade at the undergraduate level, prior to be admitted in the master's 3. В degree: Operating Systems and Architecture Network Fundamentals Data Base Design
+If the bachelor degree in non-technology related, student must have in Information 2.50 points approved credits completed at least one (1) course in each of the following three areas Technology Minimum Grade at the undergraduate level, prior to be admitted in the master's В degree: Operating Systems and Architecture Network Fundamentals Data Base Design

 Grade Level Admission Transfer Other requirements Index Admission Index 3.
-Online students must have a computer, computer literacy and a valid email address.4.
-Meet all general admission and transfer requirements.
-All Master's Degrees in Science in Nursing GPA 2.50 Minimum 6 approved credits Minimum Grade B 1.
-Have a bachelor's degree in Science in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+Online students must have a computer, computer literacy and a valid email address.
+4. Meet all general admission and transfer requirements.
+All Master's 2.50 points GPA 2.50 1.
+Have a bachelor's degree in Science in Nursing from an accredited Degrees in Minimum 6 institution recognized by the US Department of Education or by an Science in approved credits official agency from the country of origin.
+Nursing Minimum Grade 2.
+Have and present evidence of active and permanent License of General В Nurse (BSN) in U.S. or P.R.
+The student must maintain the license active during the time of study.
+3. Interview with the Program Director, Coordinator or Academic Dean.
+4. Two letters of recommendation from teachers or other professionals.
+5. Professional resume.
+6. Must have computer literacy and a valid email address.
+7. Meet all general admission and transfer requirements.